Milestones and further growth – 2010 to current , Ngā tohu nui me te ahu whakamua - 2010 ki āianei

 Refectory Building

-Restoration of the Refectory Building commenced at the Manawatū campus.
+Restoration of the Refectory Building commenced on the Manawatū campus.

 Innovation Complex

-Enabling works started for the new Innovation Complex at the Auckland campus in June.
+Enabling works started for the new Innovation Complex on the Auckland campus in June.

 New home for College of Health

-In October, the Sir Neil Waters extension building is opened as the new home for the College of Health at the Auckland campus.
+In October, the Sir Neil Waters extension building is opened as the new home for the College of Health on the Auckland campus.

 New Aviation Centre